-I can’t be certain without doing an experiment, but I believe most of the dead bees on your screened inner covers are robbers who died trying to get into the hive.
-First of all, robbers don’t know where the hive entrance is.
+I can’t be certain without doing an experiment, but I believe most of the dead bees on your screened inner covers are robbers that died trying to get into the hive.
+Remember that robbers don’t know where the hive entrance is.
 Instead, they follow the scent.
 If the scent of honey is drafting out of the top of your hive—especially during a late summer nectar dearth—robbing bees are going to pick up that scent and try to get in at that point.

 Sort through the dead bees and see what you find.
 Mine are always mixed with yellowjackets—another indication that robbers are looking for a way in.
 Yellowjackets and other wasps do the same thing—they follow the scent to find the source.
 And once bees start dying up there on the screen, the yellowjackets are even more interested.
 I’ve also found other things on the screens, including wax moths, spiders, and various beetles.

 Some of my screened inner covers have shims on the sides, and some have shims on the back and front.
-I’ve never noticed a correlation between dead bees and the location of the shims, but now that I’ve thought about it, I will definitely look for that in the future.
+I’ve never noticed a correlation between dead bees on a screened inner cover and the location of the shims, but now that I’ve thought about it, I will definitely look for that in the future.
 In the meantime, don’t worry about the dead ones.
-The excellent ventilation provided by screened covers is more important than a few bee losses . . . and most probably those bees came from somewhere else anyway.
+The excellent ventilation provided by screened covers is more important than a few bee losses . . . and most probably those bees came from somewhere else.